jtamames/In-situ-metagenomics/README.md

 CAVEATS:

-- A mini thermocycler is needed because the transposase in the kit needs to be inactivated at 80&deg; C. We use [this one](https://www.minipcr.com/product/minipcr-mini8-thermal-cycler) because of its portability, usability, bluetooth connection, and because it is really cute.
+- A mini thermocycler is needed because the transposase in the kit needs to be inactivated at 80&deg; C. We use [this one](https://www.minipcr.com/product/minipcr-mini8-thermal-cycler) because of its portability, usability, bluetooth connection, and because it is really cute (but beware, it is also very sensitive and stops working in the cold).
+- Be efficient if the transposase step.
+Do not let the transposase to act longer than one minute.
+Likely, we already have a fragmented DNA because of the extraction step.
+If the transposase acts wildly, you will end with very short DNAs that will compromise the sequencing, because the adapter binds less efficiently to short sequences.
+Have everything ready for inactivating the transposase before adding it.
+- The thermocycler can be replaced by a bath with hot water.
+We have succesfully tried this is some experiments